QuantumApprentice/msk2bmpGUI/README.md

 The "Export Mask Tiles" button is currently unimplemented.
-- Currently working on this one, hoping to have it available for the next alpha release.
+- Currently working on this one, hoping to have it available for the next beta release.
   Should work similar to the "Save as Map Tiles" button.

+### *Create Town Map Tiles* (a little buggy, but works)
+You can take a large image (currently about 300 tiles worth) and this tool will crop the image into a set of tiles that can be laid out on the town map.
+Not only this but, if the Fallout 2 directory is set correctly and the necessary sub-directories exist, this tool can also integrate new tiles directly into the game and make them accessible in the mapper without having to enable library mode and importing them one at a time.

+### *Pattern Files* (very simple right now, but plan to expand in the future)
+On top of exporting new tiles for the town map, integrating them into the game (and thus the mapper), this tool will also create pattern files that the Fallout 2 mapper (mapper2.exe) can use to simply paint an entire image out in one stroke.
+Currently this works best on new (blank) maps because of how the mapper paints out tiles from pattern files and replaces surrounding tiles with blank tiles, but this is easily the fastest way to import entire building roof images such as the Gecko power plant, or the 2 and 3 story buildings in New Reno.

 ### *Other Features*
 --Wide Character Support--
-The first alpha release of this tool doesn't yet support wide characters (languages that use an alphabet other than the English one).
-The next alpha release should have wide character support, but will need some testing.
+This release should have wide character support, but needs some testing.
+Please leave some feedback if you're running a foreign language operating system (OS).

 --Multidirectional Animations in FRMs--
-I'm not sure how much effort I should put into making this image editor handle animation frames from all 6 directions for a standard critter FRM, so this will probably be added later in developement.
-I can't imagine it being much more difficult than what I've already made, but I haven't been able to come up with a layout to properly display all frames one way or the other.
+Animated FRM's will now play in all 6 directions based on user selections in the display menu.

+You can't change offsets per image yet, but this is something I plan to implement in this tool eventually.
-Frame Animator 2 seems to handle this pretty well so far, and can be used to easily put an animation together if the scripting language is understood.
+Frame Animator 2 seems to handle this pretty well, and can be used to easily put an animation together if the scripting language is understood, but you can change the offsets for an individual image.
-Implementing something similar for this tool seems excessive, though I can see the value in having an open source tool that would do the same job.

 --Drag & Drop--
-I plan on implementing a drag and drop feature, allowing users to drag images onto the window and having the editor automatically open them.
+You can now drag and drop individual images onto the window and the editor will automatically open them.
 Eventually I'd like to implement this in such a way as to allow the user to drop a set of map tile FRMs, or a set of mask tile MSKs, onto the window and it will automatically organize them visually